Social Work (Graduate Apprenticeship)

 Articulated entry:

 For entry into Year 2 (Level 8) of the GA pathway through RPL, applicants must have a HNC/HND or relevant degree in social care, social services or other relevant discipline, such as social sciences.
 All HNCs require an A in the Graded Unit.
-All HNDs require a minimum of B/A in graded units.
+All HNDs require a minimum of B in graded units.
 All HNCs and HNDs must include Maths at National 5 Grade C (SCQF Level 5) or equivalent.
 Applicants without the Maths requirement will be able to sit a numeracy test mapped against SCQF Level 5 to ensure that Scottish Requirements for Social Work Education (SSSC, 2024) are met.

 For entry into Year 2 (Level 8) of the GA pathway through APEL, applicants will produce evidence to show how they have met learning outcomes for Year 1 (Level 7) through their prior learning and work experience.
 This will be done through a written submission mapped to learning outcomes and by a Structured Professional Discussion which involves a presentation by the applicant on the skills and knowledge they bring from work experience, their reasons for applying, and how they plan to balance competing demands of academic and professional commitments during the course of the programme.
 Capacity in literacy will be assessed through their written submission.
 As with the RPL process, applicants will be able to sit a numeracy test mapped against SCQF Level 5 to ensure that Scottish Requirements for Social Work Education (SSSC, 2024) are met.